Raihan93-coder/HTB-writeups/README.md

 # HTB-writeups
-This is my write of the HTB(hack the box) labs i do to improve my skill in ethical hacking
+This is my writeups of the HTB(hack the box) labs i do to improve my skill in ethical hacking